 Armadillo, by William Boyd, 1998.

-The reference is surely to Novaya Zemlya, a group of Arctic islands owned by Russia.
-These were at one time commonly referred to in English as Nova Zembla, which is presumably where Mr Boyd got it from.
+Boyd’s source may be a strangely constructed novel by Vladimir Nabokov of 1962, Pale Fire, which features the “distant northern land” of Zembla and a series of apparent coincidences that are actually a deliberate linkage of events.
+Nabokov's reference is surely to Novaya Zemlya, a group of Arctic islands owned by Russia, which were at one time commonly referred to in English as Nova Zembla.
 Zemlya means earth or land in Russian, a prosaic word, but not in itself unpleasant.

-Zemblanity hasn’t yet achieved mainstream status, though Mr Justice Michael Peart used it in a legal judgment in Ireland in 2012 and it has been borrowed as the title of a bit of madcap physical theatre, which was performed, for example, at the 2009 Edinburgh Festival Fringe.
-It has also featured in a book of endangered words — I hadn’t realised that it had been used enough to become endangered.
+Zemblanity hasn’t achieved mainstream status, though Mr Justice Michael Peart used it in a legal judgment in Ireland in 2012 and it has been borrowed as the title of a bit of madcap physical theatre, which was performed, for example, at the 2009 Edinburgh Festival Fringe.